 On the morning of December 7, 1941, the Imperial Japanese Navy Air Service attacked Pearl Harbor on the island of Oahu, Hawaii.
 President Franklin D. Roosevelt, hours within receipt of the news, asked Congress to declare war on Japan, which they immediately acted upon.
 War was formally declared on December 8, 1941.
 On February 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066.
-This order led to the assembly and evacuation of over 100,000 persons of Japanese ancestry on the U.S. the West Coast and in Hawaii.
+This order led to the assembly and evacuation of over 100,000 persons of Japanese ancestry on the U.S. the West Coast.
 During World War II, the United States was fighting a war on two fronts: in the Pacific Theater, the U.S. was engaged in battle with Japan; and in Europe, the U.S. fought against Germany and Italy.
 However, only Japanese Americans were incarcerated en masse during the war, while citizens of German and Italian ancestry were only selectively interned.

 The War Relocation Authority (WRA) was the United States agency created to assume jurisdiction over the Japanese and Japanese Americans evacuated from California, Oregon, and Washington.
 During its existence from March 1942 to 1946, the WRA controlled the administration of the relocation centers, administered the extensive resettlement program, and oversaw the details of the registration and segregation programs.